GraviDAO/OLD-lunar-assistant-bot/README.md

 ### lunar-view-wallet

 Displays the wallet a user has linked to their account (only visible to the user who sent the command).

+### lunar-disconnect-wallet

+Disconnects the user's discord account from their wallet address.

 ## Adding Lunar Assistant To Your Discord Server